-- Keep personal information strictly confidential and observe appropriate security measures at all times - Read and comply with Snowflake's Data Privacy Policies that apply to your role and responsibilities, including our Staff Personal Data Handling & Responsibility Policy - Only access and process (for example, collect, use, share, transfer, change, or store) personal information relating to Snowflake customers, personnel, vendors, and other third parties if you are authorized to do so and in order to meet a legitimate business purpose Snowflake Assets and Resources We provide you with tools and technology you need to do your job.
+Snowflake Assets and Resources

+We provide you with tools and technology you need to do your job.
 Please remember that these tools and technology (plus the work-related files on them) are Snowflake's or our licensors' property.
 To the extent permitted by law, Snowflake may monitor, access, and disclose communications and other information on Snowflake equipment, including laptops, our corporate electronic facilities or on our premises, with or without your knowledge or approval.
-Snowflake equipment should be used primarily for business purposes, although incidental personal use is usually allowed, depending on the country.
+Snowflake equipment should be used primarily for business purposes, although incidental personal use is allowed.
 You may not use Snowflake assets or technology to violate corporate policy or the law.

-Please see Snowflake's Business Systems Use Policy for additional information.
-Third Party Software Unsanctioned software and services present a significant security risk to Snowflake.
+Third Party Software

+Unsanctioned software and services present a significant security risk to Snowflake.
 All third-party software used for Snowflake business or installed on Snowflake equipment must be pre-approved by Security and IT and be appropriately licensed.
 You should never make or use illegal or unauthorized copies of any software, since doing so may constitute copyright infringement and may expose yourself and Snowflake to civil and criminal liability.
 You should never download or use any software or code that has not been approved by Security and IT.
-Please see the Vendor & Tool Assessment Process for more information.
+Please see the Vendor & Tool Assessment Process.